TomerPacific/MobileWebSpecialistNanodegree/Performant Web Apps/Lesson 11 - Weapons Of Jank Destruction/README.md

 ## Concept 10 Quiz - More Timeline Practice

-> What function caised the jank?
+> What function caused the jank?

 `onSwitchLayoutClick`

+## Concept 11 Quiz - Finding Janky Functions

+> What function caused the jank?

+`totesLayingOutYo`